taylorhawks/RNN-music-recommender/README.md

 - Sigmoid activation in output layer
 - GRU is not necessary because long-term dependency is not important.
 - Similarly, LSTM is not necessary.
+- Conventions:
+  - 2 or 3 hidden layers (more than that is quite rare for RNN due to the temporal dimension)
+  - Sometimes start with recurrent layers, and _then_ have deep layers.

 ## Research
 - Sequence-Aware Recommender Systems: https://arxiv.org/pdf/1802.08452.pdf